Statement of Administrative Practices for the Special Import Measures Act

-The purpose of the CBSA's investigation is to obtain detailed information from exporters and importers, or the governments in a subsidy investigation, to determine if the goods are indeed being sold to importers in Canada at dumped or subsidized prices. .
+The purpose of the CBSA's investigation is to obtain detailed information from exporters and importers, and the governments in a subsidy investigation, to determine if the goods are indeed being sold to importers in Canada at dumped or subsidized prices.

-The conduct of the CBSA's investigation is governed by the legislative requirements of SIMA, the Regulations and the administrative policies and procedures put in place by the CBSA.
+The conduct of the CBSA's investigation is governed by the legislative requirements of SIMA, the Special Import Measures Regulations and the administrative policies and procedures put in place by the CBSA.
 The circumstances prevailing in individual cases impose particular operational requirements, thus no two investigations are exactly the same.

 However, the first phase in all investigations by the CBSA follows the same general path: